quinnjo554/Sld2Game/README.md

-# TErminal space invaders clone
+# Terminal space invaders clone
 writen with only the standered library and uses files to track high scores